SCALGO Live Documentation

 Elevation models

 Our main elevation model of Sweden is based primarily on Lantmäteriet's Markhöjdmodell Nedladdning, grid 1+ with a grid resolution of 1x1 meter.
-The ground data for this model was acquired by airborne LIDAR scans from 2009 and forward through two projects: Laserdata NH and Laserdata Skog.
+The ground data for this model was acquired by airborne LIDAR scans from 2009 and forward through two projects: Laserdata Nedladdning, NH and Laserdata Nedladdning, skog.
 Since Laserdata Skog is also available as a more regularly updated raw point cloud, we publish an additional elevation model based only on this data.
 More information on this model and the differences with Markhöjdmodell can be found below.

 We strive to keep our models up to date with the latest sources.